prof-rossetti/nyu-info-2335-201706/projects/freestyle/project.md

   + Natural Language Processing Application
   + Statistical Modeling Application

-Optionally work in a team comprising a small handful of students (perhaps at most three or four).
+Optionally work in a team comprised of a small handful of students (perhaps at most three or four).
 Feel free to discuss ideas and find teammates in the `#freestyle` Slack channel.
+If there are any teams, they should be formed before the end of the project's Proposal Phase (see details below).

 ## Learning Objectives